radioopensource/dotinfo/README.md

 ```

 # License
 Software issued under the MIT License.
 Graphics, design, intellectual property, etc. issued under Creative Commons (CC BY-SA 4.0).
-We claim no copyright to selected and automated audio, which should be assumed to fall under audio creators.
+No copyright claimed for selected and automated audio, which should be assumed to fall under audio creators.